-However, law school graduates typically spend months after graduation intensively preparing for the bar exam in the state of their choice, regardless of where they graduated.
-Studying rigorously for the bar exam, using a state-specific bar preparation course or self-study materials, matters much more than which law school you attend.
+However, law school graduates typically dedicate months after graduation to prepare intensively for the bar exam in the state of their choice, regardless of where they graduated.
+This rigorous preparation, using a state-specific bar prep course or self-study materials, matters much more than which law school you attend.

 This may seem counterintuitive.
 Many applicants reasonably assume that they should attend law school where they plan to take the bar exam, but this is not necessarily true.

 Because law school teaches you how to think and write like a lawyer, law school courses focus on legal gray areas and arguments with no right answer.
 Law school classes, exams and papers require you to parse legal issues and make arguments from a set of facts.

 In contrast, the bar exam is generally concerned with “black letter law,” which means the specifics of the law in the state.
 Bar exam questions do have right and wrong answers.